dainiusjocas/vespa-graalpy-lab/README.md

         </dependency>
 ```

+TODO:
+- [ ] minimize the dependencies list (now 193 MB)
+- [ ] How to give the request/response objects for python
+- [ ] How to run python scripts from files
+- [ ] Add some dependencies

 # Vespa sample applications - a generic request-response processing application

 A simple stateless Vespa application demonstrating general composable request-response processing with Vespa.